Marion Taffe Marion Taffe

 15. bearn (bairn) noun n: child, baby

-17. wyrd (weird) noun f: fate, the otherwise than humanly appointed order of things
+17. wyrd (weird) noun f: fate, the otherwise than humanly appointed order of things (see above)

 20. wes hal (wes haal) salutation: good health.
 Hal: whole, hale, healthy